noargs/ARM-cortex-m-wifi-driver-development/13_esp82xx_sensor_data_cloud/README.md

+## Send potentiometer reading from ADC channel to the cloud

+Connect one potentometer's middle pin to the PA1 of NUCLEO-F411RE and either side pins to 3.3v and GND.

+Rest of the connection details of NUCLEO-F411RE with ESP01s chip is in [README](https://github.com/noargs/ARM-cortex-m-wifi-driver-development/blob/main/README.md).

-We used [ThingSpeak](https://thingspeak.com/) in this project, Which allows us to send our data to cloud and provide realtime analytics in the dashboard.
+We use [ThingSpeak](https://thingspeak.com/) in this project, Which allows us to collect, analyse, act on our IoT data in the cloud and provide realtime analytics in the dashboard.

 You need [MathWorks](https://mathworks.com/) account to access ThingSpeak.